Grant helps Amarillo College support training for businesses affected by COVID-19

-AMARILLO, Texas (PRESS RELEASE) —Amarillo College, after a $287,500 award from the Texas Workforce Commission, is positioned to help offset costs and provide workforce training for businesses and employees adversely affected by the COVID-19 pandemic.
+AMARILLO, Texas — Amarillo College, after a $287,500 award from the Texas Workforce Commission, is positioned to help offset costs and provide workforce training for businesses and employees adversely affected by the COVID-19 pandemic.

+“The goal of this grant is to offset the cost the business and industry and offset their cost in some ways because a lot of businesses in the region or throughout Texas are struggling,” Linda Muñoz, Dean of Technical Education, said.

+“It’s really a partnership with business and industry to offset the cost of training.
+So, for example, let’s say there’s a company that needs to train 20 forklift workers and that training cost 24 hundred dollars per individual, this grant can work with that company and offset 2,000 dollars per individual,” Muñoz explained.

-The College will utilize not only proven programs already in its inventory, but it will contractually administer customized trainings that meet the unique needs of local industry.
+The College will utilize not only proven programs already in its inventory, but it will contractually administer customized training that meets the unique needs of local industry.

 The award authorizes AC to cover costs up to $2,000 for new or incumbent employees for skills training or retraining within its nine-county service area, and elsewhere in the Panhandle where equivalent training is not presently available.